eworm-de/routeros-scripts/README.md

     [admin@MikroTik] > :foreach Script in={ "global-config"; "global-config-overlay"; "global-functions" } do={ / system script add name=$Script source=([ / tool fetch check-certificate=yes-without-crl ("https://git.eworm.de/cgit/routeros-scripts/plain/" . $Script) output=user as-value]->"data"); }

+Mark `global-config-overlay` not to be overwritten by future updates.

+    [admin@MikroTik] > / system script set comment="ignore" global-config-overlay

 The configuration needs to be tweaked for your needs.
 Make sure not to send your mails to `mail@example.com`!
 Edit `global-config-overlay`, copy configuration from `global-config`.